learn-co-curriculum/arrays-underneath/README.md

 // 9

 arr
-// [1, 2, 24, 48]
+// [1, 24, 48]
 ```

-Performing an operation like pop, is fairly simple.
+Performing an operation like pop is fairly simple.
 Again let's assume that our array begins at memory address 100.

 | memory address  |100  | 108  | 116 | 124 |
 | ----            |:---:| ----:|----:|----:|